department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/fsgli.md

 - **If you’re the civilian spouse of a Servicemember signed up for full-time SGLI**, we’ll automatically insure you under FSGLI.
 In this case, we’ll automatically take your premium out of your spouse’s pay.

 - **If you’re a military spouse and you were married on or after January 2, 2013**, we won’t automatically cover you.
 You’ll need to sign up using VA Form SGLV 8286A (Spouse Coverage Election and Certificate).
-Complete the form and hand it in to your unit personnel office.
+Complete the form and hand it in to your unit's personnel officer.
 [Download VA Form SGLV 8286A](http://www.benefits.va.gov/INSURANCE/forms/8286A.htm).

 ### How much will I pay for spousal coverage—and how do the premium payments work?